 Research shows that diseases and underlying issues can be detected earlier by monitoring your pet’s trends through regular preventative testing.
 Preventative lab testing is sometimes the only way to identify health issues before they become something serious.

 Preventative or diagnostic testing is typically run and analysed at your usual vet clinic, providing quick results.
-If something is detected, you can then decide the next steps (additional testing, admission to the clinic, or a referral for additional care or treatment) with your vet.
+If something of concern is detected, you and your vet can decide the next steps.
+This may include additional diagnostic tests, a change in diet, a wait-and-see approach (if the changes are considered minor), or developing a treatment plan.

 Common preventative tests for pets